-The term "gross revenue" as used herein means the amount of the consideration charged or chargeable to the customer for the Activities, Restaurant Business sales, and Retail Business sales (each as defined on page 6) purchase or rental of goods and services (including food and beverages at restaurants) valued in money, goods, labor, or otherwise, including the full value of receipts, cash, credits, property, or services of any kind or nature, without any deduction whatsoever.
-Gross revenue shall not include revenue from sale of non-taxable food items for human consumption or any gasoline, diesel, propane, or other heating products or utilities sales.
+The term "gross revenue" as used herein means the amount of the consideration charged or chargeable to the customer for the purchase or rental of goods and services (including food and beverages at restaurants) valued in money, goods, labor, or otherwise, including the full value of receipts, cash, credits, property, or services of any kind or nature, without any deduction whatsoever.
 Gross revenue shall not include any federal, state, or local taxes collected.
 Complimentary products and services shall not be assessed.